 Next steps

-If your baby, child or young person is confirmed to have a vision impairment the ophthalmologist will talk to you about a possible referral to the Vision Team, part of Bromley’s SEN Advisory team.
+If your baby, child or young person is confirmed to have a vision impairment the ophthalmologist will talk to you about a possible referral to the Vision Team, part of Bromley’s SEND Outreach Team.
 You can also contact them directly.

 Support and advice is given to children and young people and their families from the time vision impairment is diagnosed or there is a concern about a child or young person’s vision.

-If a child or young person has been referred to a London hospital, in some cases their care returns to the ophthalmologist at the Princess Royal University Hospital.
-They will liaise with the vision team to update visual information.
+If a child or young person has been referred to a London hospital, in some cases their care returns to the ophthalmologist at Queen Mary's Hospital.
+They will liaise with the Vision Team to update visual information.

-If the child or young person remains under the care of a London hospital, the vision team will liaise with the hospital either through the family support service of the eye department or the ophthalmologist.
+If the child or young person remains under the care of a London hospital, the Vision Team will liaise with the hospital either through the family support service of the eye department or the ophthalmologist.
+This will be through an Eye Care Liaison Officer (ECLO).

 How we use your details

-The parents of children from 0-5 years old are asked to sign a form for the child to be referred to pre-school services, which maintains records of all children under the age of 5 with special educational needs (SEN) and disability.
+The parents of children from 0-5 years old are asked to sign a form for the child to be referred to pre-school services, which maintains records of all children under the age of 5 with special educational needs and disability (SEND).

 For young people from 5-19 years old, the parents (or the young person themselves if they are over 18) are asked to sign a form agreeing to information sharing between other professionals who are involved in their child or young person’s care.
-The vision team log their involvement and the young person’s SEN on the Bromley reporting system.
+The Vision Team log their involvement and the young person’s SEND on the Bromley reporting system.

 Equipment